-And I'll now show you what is known about Haemorrhagia per diapedesis - [the passage of blood cells through the intact walls of the capillaries, typically accompanying inflammation.] so, transmigratory haemorrhaging that could lead to these small point-forming lesions and possibly later even lead to larger bleeding.
+And I'll now show you what is known about Haemorrhagia per diapedesis - [the passage of blood cells through the intact walls of the capillaries, typically accompanying inflammation.] so, transmigratory haemorrhaging that is basically known in the blood and that could lead to these small point-forming lesions and possibly later even to larger bleeding.

-But our findings are different in that we primarily have a haemorrhage in the vessel wall so we actually see an intravascular hematoma if you like.
-And I must say I am shocked to have found vascular changes in virtually every brain we examined, a fact that cannot be swept under the carpet.
+But our findings are different in that we primarily have a heamorrhage in the vessel wall so we actually see an intravascular ???? if you like.
+And I must say I am shocked to have found vascular changes in virtually every brain we examined that cannot be swept under the carpet.